In these Terms and Conditions, the following definitions apply:

 9.3 Nothing in these Terms shall limit or exclude liability for death or personal injury caused by negligence, fraud or fraudulent misrepresentation, or any other liability that cannot be excluded by law.

-10.1 These Terms commence on the date the Customer first accesses the Platform and continue until the Subscription is terminated.
+10.1 These Terms commence on the date the Customer first accesses the Platform and continue until the Subscription is terminated in accordance with this Clause.

-10.3 The Company may terminate or suspend the Subscription immediately on written notice if the Customer materially breaches these Terms, fails to pay any sum due, becomes insolvent, or if the Company reasonably believes the Customer is using the Platform for unlawful purposes.
+10.8 The Company may terminate or suspend the Subscription immediately on written notice if the Customer materially breaches these Terms, fails to pay any sum due within 14 days of the due date, becomes insolvent or enters administration, or if the Company reasonably believes the Customer is using the Platform for unlawful purposes.

-10.4 On termination, the Customer may request an export of their Customer Data within 30 days.
-After this period, the Company may delete Customer Data in accordance with its data retention policies.
+10.9 On termination for any reason, the Customer may request an export of their Customer Data within 30 days.
+After this period, the Company may delete or anonymise Customer Data in accordance with its data retention policies.
+The Company will provide written confirmation of deletion on request.

 11.1 Neither party shall be in breach of these Terms or liable to the other party for any delay in performing, or failure to perform, any of its obligations to the extent that such delay or failure results directly from a Force Majeure Event.

-11.2 Force Majeure Events include acts of God, fire, flood, war, terrorism, pandemic, cyberattacks or denial-of-service attacks, failure or insolvency of Third-Party Services (including Supabase, Railway, and OpenRouteService), internet outages, and any event beyond the reasonable control of the affected party.
+11.2 Force Majeure Events include acts of God, fire, flood, war, terrorism, pandemic, cyberattacks or denial-of-service attacks, failure or insolvency of Third-Party Services (including Supabase, Railway, OpenRouteService, and Xero), internet outages, and any event beyond the reasonable control of the affected party.

 11.3 The Company specifically does not guarantee the continued availability of Third-Party Services and shall not be liable for any loss or disruption caused by the failure, cessation, or change in terms of any Third-Party Service.